sercankulcu/sercankulcu.github.io/_memory/2010-07-18-who-is-that.md

 ## Beside Who Is That?

 I like the memory most where it refuses to explain itself completely.
 The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.

-The family part of the scene is not sentimental to me; it is practical, almost procedural, and that makes it more tender.
 That small resistance to disappearance is enough.